souravjena/souravjena.github.io/_pages/about.md

 Hi!
 I am a graduate student at the University of Washington, Seattle, majoring in Electrical and Computer Engineering.
 My primary interest lies in low-level and high-level software, and I have five years of professional work experience in firmware development.

-Currently, I'm seeking summer & fall 2022 software/firmware internship in the US.
+Currently, I'm seeking full-time firmware/software engineering opportunities in the US.
 If you think I'm a good fit, kindly contact me via email (<code class="highlighter-rouge">sjena94 at uw dot edu </code>).

 How to pronounce my name?
 <audio controls>